Developmental Support

 Lastly, let's consider Baby's future.
 Movement challenges in infancy are not simply "grown out of."
 Left un-addressed, they can easily become problems in childhood or adulthood, such as back pain, hip or knee instability, behavioral difficulties, and learning challenges.

 Parents often find that this increased understanding and appreciation for what Baby is doing while "lying on the floor" strengthens bonding and deepens a felt honor for the child's fascinating growth process.
+So join Baby and me on the floor, and experience for yourself this amazing world of potential!

 You are your child's first teacher